NL33/electron-git/z-plans/z-later-next.md

 **Later To-Dos**

+# private messages
+its ok for this to not be full functionality off the bat. ok to just have a simple way to share a doc in private.

+build out the functionality for public docs first.

 # For apple notes and html files: it makes a lot more sense to:

 open the file directly from the command center.